quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/schema.md

 ### Adding vendor info

-Propulsion supports database-specific elements in the schema (currently only for MySQL).
+Propulsion supports database-specific elements in the schema (currently for MySQL, Oracle, and — for a single `schema` parameter — PostgreSQL; the MSSQL, SQLite, and SQL Server (sqlsrv) platforms parse `<vendor>` info into the model but don't act on it).
 These "vendor" parameters affect the generated SQL.
 To add vendor data, add a `<vendor>` tag with a `type` attribute specifying the target database vendor.
 In the `<vendor>` tag, add `<parameter>` tags with a `name` and a `value` attribute.
 For instance:

 ```xml
 <table name="book">